 Secondly, AEMO recommends that Schedule 5.2 plants with GFM inverters are recognised as a subset of asynchronous technology within NER Schedule 5.2.

-Thirdly, AEMO proposes a set of changes to NER S5.2.5, such that these changes clarify how existing standards should be retained or modified to reflect the distinctive characteristics of GFM plant.
+Thirdly, AEMO proposes a set of changes to NER Schedule 5.2.5, such that these changes clarify how existing standards should be retained or modified to reflect the distinctive characteristics of GFM plant.

 UNIFI